Canadian-Geospatial-Platform/geocore_to_parquet/README.md

 # geoCore_to_parquet
-An AWS Lambda, built using AWS SAM, which converts multiple JSON files hosted on AWS S3 to a single parquet file.
+An AWS Lambda, built using AWS SAM, which iterates through the geocore folder and appends each geojson file to a single parquet file (records.parquet).
+The parquet format is a columnar, binary data store (w/ snappy compression), meaning Athena SQL queries will only scan the specified columns of data instead of the entire JSON file.
+Additionally, having all of the JSON files in a single parquet file reduces the I/O overhead of Athena.
+Together these factors reduces time and money (amount of data scanned + number of S3 GET requests) by up to 90%.

+A nice parquet viewer can be found here (.exe): https://github.com/mukunku/ParquetViewer/releases

 This program can be triggered when a new JSON record is detected.

-It is hoped that this program will improve the performance of queries, i.e., searching by keywords and by uuid.
+Creation of a lambda function called geocore-to-parquet which iterates through the geocore folder and appends each geojson file to a single parquet file .

 # Deployment as an image procedure using AWS SAM